mranish592/github-analyzer/architecture.md

 ## Overview

 GitHub Analyzer is a system designed to analyze GitHub profiles by extracting metrics from users' commit history.
-The architecture follows a client-server model with a clear separation between the frontend user interface and the backend analysis engine.

 ### High-Level Architecture